-There will be no fiscal impact on DIFS resulting from the proposed amendments to the rules.
+There will be no fiscal impact on DIFS resulting from the amendments to these rules.

 11. Describe whether or not an agency appropriation has been made or a funding source provided for any expenditures associated with the proposed rules.

 No agency appropriation or funding source is necessary because there are no expenditures associated with the amended rules.